mumoshu/variant/README.md

 Use "myfirstcmd [command] --help" for more information about a command.
 ```

 Each task in the `myfirstcmd` is given a sub-command.
-Run `myfistcmd foo` to run the task named `foo`:
+Run `myfirstcmd foo` to run the task named `foo`:

 ```console
 $ ./myfirstcmd foo
 Hello dude you are in the heaven
 ```

 Look at the substring `dude` contained in the output above.
 The value `dude` is coming from the the parameter `bar` of the task `foo`.
-As we didn't specify the value for the parameter, `variant` automatically run the task `bar` to fulfill it.
+As we didn't specify the value for the parameter, `variant` automatically runs the task `bar` to fulfill it.

-To confirm that it is the task `bar` who fulfilled the value `dude`, run it:
+To confirm that the task `bar` is emitting the value `dude`, try running it:

 ```console
 $ ./myfirstcmd bar